gebruno/icwmp/README.md

 ## Concepts and Workflow

-As indicated in the TR069 standard, the `icwmpd` starts automatically when the system is started.
-Then it reads the initial configuration from UCI and if configured connects to the ACS.
-ACS configuration in `icwmp` can be done manually by the admin using UCI or by operator using DHCP Option 43, and later it could start other sessions due to event causes.
+In OpenWRT integration, `icwmpd` depends on `procd` based init script `/etc/init.d/icwmpd` to start it in boot-up.
+Once started, it reads the initial configuration from UCI and if configured connects to the ACS.

+Provisioning of the ACS URL can be done in `icwmpd` with a firmware default uci value, or it can be done dynamically using DHCP Option 43 on the configured default_wan_interface.

-Session workflow could be checked with sniffer packets tool such as Wireshark or `tcpdump`.
+ACS Session workflow could be checked with sniffer packets tool such as Wireshark or `tcpdump`.
-In addition `icwmpd` has a log file '/var/log/icwmpd.log', that describes the workflow.
-E.g. below you can find an abstract of a log file content:
+In addition to that, `icwmpd` give provision to configure a log file in uci.
+A snapshot of log description is listed below for demonstration(Content of the log can vary based on configuration):

 ```bash
 24-12-2019, 10:21:18 [INFO]    STARTING ICWMP with PID :7762